- How long is the program?

 If purchasing a CCI laptop is not practical, technical specifications for other suitable machines can be found here under the ‘Minimum Laptop Specifications for Third Year Students’ heading.
 CCI sells Lenovo brand Windows-based laptops and Apple laptops.
 Other brands of Windows-based laptops available from alternate vendors include Dell, Hewlett-Packard and Microsoft Surface.

 The University’s on-campus wireless service is called Eduroam.
-Due to the proliferation of wireless devices (laptops, tablets, phones), the best way to find out if a device will work with our wireless system is to visit the Connecting to the UNC Wireless Network page and select the Eduroam link there.
+Due to the proliferation of wireless devices (laptops, tablets, phones), the best way to find out if a device will work with our wireless system is to visit the Connecting to the UNC Wireless Network page and select the appropriate link under the Eduroam heading.
 You will find detailed information on a variety of devices.

 Do I have to already be in the disaster management field to take the program?